 Costa Brava, Spain and was out and about exploring when I saw this: "Fridays: Extremely Sexy Women and Men, Free Entrance and Prizes".
 Hmm...I'm not sure I qualify for that.
 A person I met on the trip told me that there was a sign in their hotel itemizing the costs of replacing the sheets should you stain them with tattoo ink.
 Uh oh...
-What have I done and how did I end up Lloret de Mar, the mecca of the package holiday party scene?
-I was here to attend the Travel Bloggers Exchange (TBEX) conference (April 2015) and through that experience got to see Lloret in a different light.
-Here are my recommendations for how to enjoy alternative Lloret de Mar if you're not into the package holiday party scene.
+What have I done and how did I end up in Lloret de Mar, the mecca of the package holiday party scene?
+I was in Lloret de Mar to attend the Travel Bloggers Exchange (TBEX) conference and through that experience got to see Lloret in a different light.
+I discovered that it is worthwhile to look for alternative Lloret de Mar things to do.
+Read on for my recommendations for how to enjoy Lloret de Mar if you're not into beaches or a package holiday party scene.

 1. Appreciate Lloret de Mar's Neon Signs (From the Outside)

 Neon signs are everywhere in Lloret, mostly advertising nightclubs, mini-golf courses and the like.
 Soak in the setting sun at dusk and watch the signs of Lloret de Mar come to life from the outside.
 I'll be asleep by the time the clubs open.

 2. Experience Costa Brava's Rich History and Storm Castell Sant Joan